Jim-BITracks/Hands-on-Azure-Data-Studio/README.md

 # Hands-On Azure Data Studio
-Official Site for book series "Hands-On Azure Data Studio"
+Official Site for the book "Hands-On Azure Data Studio"

-[Code Samples and more](content/Book_I/readme.md) - User supplements for this book series.
+[Code Samples and more](content/Book_I/readme.md) - User supplements for this book.